 Integrate Devices

-The Rapid7 Threat Command Automation and TIP modules streamline the threat remediation process by identifying and taking down internal and external threats.
+The Rapid7 Digital Risk Protection (Threat Command) Automation and Threat Intelligence (Intelligence Hub) modules streamline the threat remediation process by identifying and taking down internal and external threats.

 • Early warnings of hacking efforts and fraudulent attacks targeting a specific user or individual company, via a sophisticated cyber-intelligence platform.